Teen in bed holding smartphone wondering is MMS safe Teen in bed holding smartphone wondering is MMS safe

 What if I don’t care about my privacy?
 MMS is old, but it’s battle-tested and reliable, right?

-Student at university holding smartphone concerned: is mms safe any more
+Student at university holding smartphone concerned: is MMS safe any more

 Should I use MMS?